All About Me Bio

 Short Professional Bio

 Leigh Cassell loves kids.
-She is a learner, innovator, and partner in learning with teachers and students around the world.
-Leigh works full-time as an AMDSB Technology Coach and she is the Founder & President of the Digital Human Library.
-For the past 12 years Leigh has been collaborating with teachers and students with a focus on integrating innovative technologies effectively to inspire in others a love of learning, create global connections for teachers and students, develop 21st Century Competencies, and prepare students to succeed as next generation learners.
-Leigh is an Apple Distinguished Educator, certified Google Educator, SMART Certified Interactive Teacher, and Co-Founder of A Kids’ Guide to Canada.
-Leigh’s portfolio includes blogs as digital portfolios, connections-based learning, digital citizenship, 1-1 learning environments, and the new literacies.
+She is an adventurer, edupreneur and partner in learning with teachers and students around the world.
+Leigh is an educational consultant currently working as the Manager of Innovation and Learning at SPARK, and she is Founder & President of Digital Human Library.
+Driven by her passion to inspire in others a love of learning, Leigh’s expertise is grounded in how we integrate technologies for the purpose of building relationships, developing 21st Century Competencies, designing new literacies and preparing students to succeed as next generation learners.
+Leigh is an Apple Distinguished Educator, certified Google Educator, SMART Certified Interactive Teacher, Founder of Ontario Edu Students’ Twitter Chat and Co-Founder of A Kids’ Guide to Canada.

 This post is also available in: French